brightgawu7/plans-and-progress/RAG_Course_Syllabus.md

-# RAG: Zero to Expert — Full Course Syllabus
+# RAG: Zero to Expert — Course Outline

 **Language:** Python 3.12+
 **Format:** One module per session.
-Every module = concepts → code you type and run → an exercise → a checkpoint.
+Every module follows the same shape: concepts → hands-on code → exercise → checkpoint.
-**Rule:** You tell me when a module is done, and we move to the next one.
-If something breaks or doesn't click, we stop and fix it before moving on.
+**Progression:** Modules are completed in order.
+Any module that breaks or doesn't land gets resolved before moving to the next one.

 ---

 ## How this course works

-**Build-then-abstract.** For every major idea you first implement it yourself in plain Python (numpy, requests, sqlite) so you understand what's actually happening. *Then* we swap in the production library (LangChain / LlamaIndex / Qdrant) and you'll know exactly what it's doing under the hood.
-This is the difference between someone who "uses RAG" and someone who can debug it at 2am.
+**Build-then-abstract.** Every major idea is first implemented from scratch in plain Python (numpy, requests, sqlite) to establish what is actually happening.
+The production library (LangChain / LlamaIndex / Qdrant) is then swapped in, with a clear understanding of what it does under the hood.
+This is the difference between someone who "uses RAG" and someone who can debug it under pressure.

 **Every module ships something runnable.** No slideware.
-By the end you'll have a repo with ~30 working projects.
+The end state is a repo containing roughly 30 working projects.

 **Where the UI shows up:**
-- Modules 0–15: **console / scripts / Jupyter only.** No UI needed, and I'll say so explicitly.
+- Modules 0–15: **console / scripts / Jupyter only.** No UI required.
 - Module 16: **first real UI** — Streamlit chat app, then a FastAPI backend.
 - Module 26 onward: production API, Docker, deployment.

-I will always tell you at the start of a module whether you need a UI, a console script, or a notebook.
+Each module states up front whether it needs a UI, a console script, or a notebook.

-**What you need before Module 0:**
+**Prerequisites before Module 0:**
 - A computer (Windows / Mac / Linux — all fine)
 - Basic Python: variables, functions, loops, lists/dicts, importing a library.
-If you can write a for-loop, you're ready.
-If not, tell me and I'll insert a Module -1.
+The bar is roughly "can write a for-loop."
 - **No** machine learning background required.
 No maths beyond "what is an average."
 - Budget: roughly $10–30 of API credits across the whole course.
-There's a **fully free local path** (Ollama + open models) for every module — I'll give both.
+A **fully free local path** (Ollama + open models) exists for every module.

-**Estimated time:** 60–100 hours total, depending on how deep you go on exercises.
+**Estimated time:** 60–100 hours total, depending on exercise depth.
 Roughly 2–4 hours per module.

 ---

 # PART 0 — FOUNDATIONS
-*You cannot debug RAG if you don't understand what an LLM and an embedding actually are.*
+*RAG cannot be debugged without understanding what an LLM and an embedding actually are.*

 ### Module 0 — Environment setup
 Python 3.12, virtual environments (`uv` / `venv`), project layout, `.env` and secret handling, Git basics, Jupyter, VS Code setup.
 Setting up an LLM provider (OpenAI / Anthropic / Google) **and** a free local option (Ollama).
-Your first API call, streaming, error handling, cost logging.
+First API call, streaming, error handling, cost logging.
 **Ship:** `hello_llm.py` that streams a response and prints token cost. **Console only.**

 ### Module 1 — LLM fundamentals for RAG
 Tokens and tokenization (hands-on with `tiktoken`), context windows, temperature/top-p, system vs user vs assistant roles, structured output (JSON mode / Pydantic), tool calling, prompt caching. **Why hallucination happens** — mechanically, not hand-wavily.
 The knowledge-cutoff problem.
 Cost and latency maths.
 **The big decision tree:** when to use RAG vs fine-tuning vs long-context vs tool-calling vs plain prompting — and when RAG is the *wrong* answer.
-**Ship:** a script that proves the model hallucinates on private data, then proves it answers correctly when you paste the data in.
+**Ship:** a script that demonstrates the model hallucinating on private data, then answering correctly once the data is pasted in.
 That gap *is* RAG.

 ### Module 2 — Text representation and embeddings, from scratch
 Bag-of-words → TF-IDF → word2vec → transformer embeddings.
 Vectors, dimensions, cosine similarity vs dot product vs Euclidean, normalization, mean pooling vs CLS pooling.
-Why "king − man + woman ≈ queen" and why that intuition partly misleads you.
+Why "king − man + woman ≈ queen" and why that intuition is partly misleading.
 Matryoshka embeddings and truncatable dimensions.
 **Ship:** semantic search over 200 sentences in pure numpy, no vector DB, ~60 lines.
-Then visualise the embedding space in 2D.
+Then a 2D visualisation of the embedding space.

 ---

 # PART 1 — CORE RAG
 *A working pipeline, then every component broken open.*

-### Module 3 — Your first complete RAG pipeline
+### Module 3 — First complete RAG pipeline
 The five stages: **load → chunk → embed → retrieve → generate.** Built end-to-end in one file with no frameworks.
-Then the same thing in LangChain and in LlamaIndex, side by side, so you can see what the framework hides.
+Then the same thing in LangChain and in LlamaIndex, side by side, to expose what the framework hides.
 Citations, and refusing to answer when nothing relevant is retrieved.
-**Ship:** ask questions about a PDF you supply, from the terminal, with sources.
+**Ship:** terminal Q&A over a supplied PDF, with sources.

 ### Module 4 — Document ingestion and parsing (the unglamorous 60% of the job)
 PDFs (PyMuPDF, pdfplumber, Docling), DOCX, PPTX, HTML, Markdown, CSV/Excel, email, code.
 Scanned documents and OCR.
 Table extraction.
 Multi-column layouts.
 Headers/footers/boilerplate stripping.
 Encoding hell.
 Deduplication.
 Metadata extraction (title, section, page, author, date).
 Preserving document hierarchy.
 Web scraping and sitemap crawling.
 **Ship:** an ingestion module that takes a messy folder of mixed formats and outputs clean, structured, metadata-rich documents.

 ### Module 5 — Chunking deep-dive
 Fixed-size, token-based, recursive character, sentence-aware, structural/Markdown-aware, semantic chunking (embedding-similarity breakpoints), parent-child, sentence-window, late chunking, and **Contextual Retrieval** (prepending an LLM-written context blurb to each chunk — a technique that measurably cuts retrieval failures).
 Overlap strategy.
-Chunk size vs recall vs precision, measured empirically on your own data rather than guessed.
+Chunk size vs recall vs precision, measured empirically on the actual corpus rather than guessed.
 **Ship:** a chunking lab that runs 6 strategies over the same corpus and scores them against each other.

 ### Module 6 — Embedding models in depth
 Proprietary (OpenAI text-embedding-3, Cohere embed-v4, Voyage, Gemini) vs open weights (Qwen3-Embedding, BGE, E5, Nomic, KaLM, all-MiniLM).
-How to read MTEB/MMTEB — and why the leaderboard leader is usually *not* your best pick.
+How to read MTEB/MMTEB — and why the leaderboard leader is usually *not* the best pick.
 Task instruction prefixes.
 Dimension vs quality vs storage cost.
 Symmetric vs asymmetric search.
 Running models locally with `sentence-transformers` and Text Embeddings Inference.
 Batching, rate limits, embedding cost maths.
 Embedding versioning (and why a model upgrade means a full re-index).
-**Ship:** a bake-off harness that benchmarks 4 embedding models on *your* corpus and picks a winner on evidence.
+**Ship:** a bake-off harness that benchmarks 4 embedding models on the target corpus and picks a winner on evidence.

 ### Module 7 — Vector databases and ANN search
 **Theory:** exact kNN vs approximate; HNSW (graphs, `M`, `ef_construction`, `ef_search`); IVF; product/scalar/binary quantization; the recall-latency-memory triangle.
-**Practice:** Chroma (prototyping) → Qdrant (production default) → pgvector (when you already run Postgres).
+**Practice:** Chroma (prototyping) → Qdrant (production default) → pgvector (when Postgres is already in the stack).
 Collections, upserts, payload/metadata filtering, snapshots, hybrid-ready schemas, index tuning.
-Choosing between them honestly, including "you don't need one yet."
+Choosing between them honestly, including "one isn't needed yet."
 **Ship:** the same corpus indexed in all three, benchmarked on recall and p95 latency.

 ### Module 8 — Retrieval and prompting basics
 top-k selection, similarity thresholds, MMR for diversity, deduplicating near-identical chunks, context assembly and ordering, the "lost in the middle" effect, prompt templates for grounded answering, forcing citations, controlled refusal, streaming the answer.
-**Ship:** a retriever+generator you can configure from a YAML file, so later modules can A/B test it.
+**Ship:** a retriever+generator configurable from a YAML file, so later modules can A/B test it.

 ---